You might remember the older, must shittier version of this article. Don't worry. It's less crap now.

 Truly, the world of Teddy Boy Blues is a nightmarish place....
 But where am I going with this?

 The thing is...
 I tried to find out more about Ishino, and specifically find her music, and failed miserably.
 You see, I was really curious.
 You've got this video game that's so associated with her that most sites actually call it Teddy Boy Blues - Yohko Ishino- like her name is actually part of the title- it kinda is, I suppose, as it appears that way on the title screen even if most sources just call it Teddy Boy Blues (and let me tell you, this makes finding out information about the song basically impossible in English).
 And yet...
 Nothin'.
 Nada.
 Sod all.
 Oh sure, I found a fansite for her, which is where I got the photos of Ishino for this, but it felt like no matter where I looked- including no less than three J-pop message boards- I was going nowhere.
-The real problem was the fact that I was hilariously, catastrophically out of my comfort zone as my knowledge of Japanese idols is limited to virtual idols, the fact that Katsuhiro Harada loves IDOLM@STER, and several months playing the iOS LoveLive! game which was basically a terrible mistake and we'll leave it at that.
-It didn't help that, way back when, I didn't even think to search in Japanese.
+The real problem was the fact that I was hilariously, catastrophically out of my comfort zone as my knowledge of Japanese idols is limited to virtual idols, the fact that Katsuhiro Harada loves IDOLM@STER, and that I spent several months playing the iOS LoveLive! game which probably altered the trajectory of my media consumption in ways I probably shouldn't dwell on too much.
+At least, that's how things used to be, in a more innocent time, whereas now I am an Emi Nitta stan and watch every season of Love Live! as it airs because I've lost control of my life.
+Speaking of how things used to be, a bigger obstacle was that, way back when, I didn't even think to search in Japanese.
 The end result was that I could only find a handful of songs, presented below, and this page was basically worthless.

 Yohko Ishino Song Pack

 Now, however, we've fixed it!
 We have learned, dear reader!
 We have learned.
 We got an email from Crabamoustache pointing us in the direction of a streamable version of Ishino's GOLDEN ☆ BEST album which got us back on the trail.
-And by 'back on the trail' we mean 'I finally had a look at the Japanese wikipedia page for Yohko Ishino which should've been the first thing I did but you must remember I am dangerously incompetent at times'.
+And by 'back on the trail' we mean 'I finally had a look at the Japanese wikipedia page for Yohko Ishino which should've been the first thing I did but you must remember I am dangerously incompetent at times.
+Most of the time, really.
 From that page, we learned Ishino released seven singles (each with a b-side) and the GOLDEN ☆ BEST album, and to be honest music was probably the smallest part of her career.
-She actually did far more work in TV drama than singing.
+Instead, she was- and remains to this day- an actress with a rather large list of TV drama shows to her name.
 Teddy Boy Blues seems to have been her biggest hit in her singing career, which is strange as it's not on the GOLDEN ☆ BEST album.
 In any case, searching for her name in Japanese brings up plenty of videos of live performances of Teddy Boy Blues and a couple of her other songs, but as far as the singing goes, that's about it.
-Search for her TV drama work and you get a lot more stuff.
+Search for her TV drama work and you get a lot more stuff, and you know what, good for her, I'm glad she managed to find her niche, it just wasn't in idoldom.
 So the song she's the most famous for...
 Isn't really what she's most famous for.

 So, like the best stories, this one has an ending that basically leads nowhere, so I've wasted my time.